-Waxworms are easily accessible feeder insects that nourish our beloved reptiles and are commonly used for fishing.
-In addition, waxworms produce the silk used in biological treatments to control pollution.
+Waxworms are easily accessible feeder insects that nourish our beloved reptiles.
+They are commonly used for fishing.
+They produce the silk used in biological treatments to control pollution.
 Therefore, the multipurpose feeder insect benefits you and your pet.
-However, many people fail to understand the science behind waxworms and what they turn into.
+However, not many understand the science behind waxworms and what they turn into.

 Waxworms are the larvae stage of wax moths.
 As such, waxworms turn into wax moths after pupating.
 Wax moths have a short lifespan as the males live up to 21 days while females live for about 12 days.
 Both the waxworms and the wax moths can be fed to your pet.
 Waxworms are also bait and human food.

-Also known as wax millers, webworms, bee moths, or honeycomb moths, waxworms are caterpillars, or larva, at the stage of wax moth.
+Also known as wax millers, webworms, bee moths, or honeycomb moths, waxworms are caterpillars, or larvae, at the stage of wax moths.
 Waxworms are differentiated according to size.
 The two common species of waxworms are the lesser waxworm and the greater waxworm.

 What Do Waxworms Turn Into?

-The waxworm is prepared to pupate as a chubby white larva after gorging itself.
+After gorging, the waxworm pupates as a chubby white larva.
 In the darkness, it spins a cocoon on the wall, while in the presence of light, the larva spins a cocoon in the medium.
 The larvae rest in the cocoon and transform into pupae.
 Later, adult moths emerge within one and two weeks.

 The high nutrient composition of waxworms makes them have multiple uses.
 Here are some common uses of waxworms:

 Waxworms are a staple food for terrarium pets and pet birds.
-However, compared to other feeder insects, waxworms have low nutrient contents.
+However, compared to other feeder insects, waxworms have low nutrient content.
 In addition, waxworms have high fat and calorie content that can lead to health disorders such as obesity when fed to captive animals regularly.
-Therefore, it is highly preferred to use the feeder waxworms as a treat rather than the main meal.
+Therefore, using the feeder waxworms as a treat rather than the main meal is highly preferred.

 The Galleria mellonella and Plodia interpunctella species of waxworms have been discovered to digest and eat polyethene plastic.
-This process involves the waxworms metabolizing the polyethene plastic into ethylene glycol – the compound biodegrades rapidly.
+This process involves the waxworms metabolizing the polyethene plastic into ethylene glycol – a compound that biodegrades rapidly.